Spospider/distri/README.md

 # Distri
-A Rust framework designed for distributed computing, focusing on both distributed cloud (client-service architecture) and peer-to-peer networking (to be implemented).
+A Rust framework designed for distributed computing, focusing on both distributed cloud (client-service architecture) and peer-to-peer networking.
 The framework aims to provide a robust, high-performance, and fault-tolerant solution for building distributed applications with ease.

 ## Service Components